OmerShubi/DUBUS/README.md

 <img src='assets/App1.jpeg' width=600/>

-The second part of the application includes modern-day data exploration tools, bundled in a convinient interface.
+The second part of the application includes modern-day data exploration tools, bundled in a convenient interface.

 Part of the app: